-The Group is exposed to interest rate risk because the Group borrows funds at variable interest rates.
+During 2020 and 2019, the Group was exposed to interest rate risk from the borrowings at a variable interest rates.
 The risk is managed by the Group by maintaining an appropriate balance between fixed and variable rate borrowings, and by the use of interest rate swap contracts.
 Hedging activities are evaluated regularly to align with interest rate views and defined risk appetite; ensuring the most cost-effective hedging strategies are applied.